TopApex/Treslution-OS-for-Python-Canary-x64/README.md

-# Treslution-OS-for-Python
+# Treslution-OS-for-Python-Canary
-Treslution-OS for Python
+Treslution-OS for Python Canary